Glossary

 Decolonization

-A healthcare approach intended to reduce or remove carriage of certain microorganisms in defined patient or facility contexts.
+A healthcare plan to reduce carriage of certain microbes in a defined patient or facility setting.

 This is usually a supervised healthcare protocol, not a general hygiene routine.